haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 If the mirror traps a creature but its twelve extradimensional cells are already occupied, the mirror frees one trapped creature at random to accommodate the new prisoner.
 A freed creature appears in an unoccupied space within sight of the mirror but facing away from it.
 If the mirror is shattered, all creatures it contains are freed and appear in unoccupied spaces near it.
 While within 5 feet of the mirror, you can use an action to speak the name of one creature trapped in it or call out a particular cell by number.
 The creature named or contained in the named cell appears as an image on the mirror’s surface.
 You and the creature can then communicate normally.
-In a similar way, you can use an action to speak a second command word and free one creature Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 230
+In a similar way, you can use an action to speak a second command word and free one creature

 trapped in the mirror.
 The freed creature appears, along with its possessions, in the unoccupied space nearest to the mirror and facing away from it.
 Mithral Armor